vbaconnet-ledger/developer-portal/_docs/CI/41_live_cryptoassets.md

 ---
 title: Adding *MyCoin* to CryptoAssets library
 subtitle: This section describes the general processes and way of working Ledger will follow while
 tags: []
-author: remi_j
+author:
 layout: doc_ci
 ---